 Be nice.
 Or else.

-Design/Dev Joined almost 4 years ago
+Design/Dev Joined about 4 years ago

 Beautiful design ruined by scroll-hacking.
 It drives me insane to have to scroll and scroll and scroll for nothing to happen.
 Use arrow keys or buttons or anything else – just let me scroll normally.